DISABILITY PARKING LAWS AND RIGHTS

 DMV Call Center telephone numbers, please contact 315 or 518 area codes: 1-518-486-9786

 Applicants with impaired hearing or speech may call the New York State DMV, TTY/TDD (Telecommunications Device for the Deaf): New York State: 1-800-368-1186

 Sources of information for this website are the New York State Department of Motor Vehicles and NYS DMV website: This information was compiled by the St. Lawrence County Special Programs Office, 80 State Highway 310, Suite 1, Canton, NY 13617-1493, Phone; 315-386-2207.
-This information is as of June 2011.
+This information is as of June 2020-pending.